mrofcodyx/gxsuid/README.md

 - 🔗https://twitter.com/mr_ofcodyx

 # 🤝 Partnership
-Want to partner with the Bibi-Bird project?
+Want to partner with the gxsuid project?
 Feel free to reach out!

   partners: